What is Zinc Carbonate?

 Chemical Properties of Zinc Carbonate – ZnCO3

-- Zinc carbonate reacts with acids like hydrochloric acid forms zinc chloride and release carbon dioxide.
+- Zinc carbonate reacts with acids like hydrochloric acid to form zinc chloride and releases carbon dioxide.

 - Zinc carbonate undergoes decomposition forming zinc oxide and carbon dioxide.
-The chemical reactions is as below.
+The chemical reaction is as below.

 Uses of Zinc Carbonate – ZnCO3

 - Used principally in ointments and takes the place of the former impure carbonate termed calamine.

 - Used in dusting upon inflamed surfaces as an astringent and absorbent.

 - Calamine is a very oil treatment for pruritus.
 This natural product is zinc carbonate with a small quantity of iron oxide.

 Zinc intoxication occurs both from inhaling zinc fumes and particles, mainly in industrial processes, and oral ingestion results in an excess of zinc in dietary supplements.
 It causes stomach pains, bleeding and vomiting.

 Frequently Asked Questions